is a copyright photo of one of Leilani's

 Pricing is based on length of the session.

-a half hour foot massage
+A half hour foot massage

-The Magnolia an hour foot massage treatment thoroughly treats and pampers the feet include an aromatherapy soak, foot and lower leg massage, pedi-spa scrub and moisturizing treatment.
+An hour foot massage treatment thoroughly treats and pampers the feet include an aromatherapy soak, foot and lower leg massage, pedi-spa scrub and moisturizing treatment.
 For more information about the special products used click here and for more information about reflexology click here.
 This full foot massage treatment will change your relationship with your feet only costs $65.